luphysics/PyMODA/README.md

 > Tip: If you experience any problems, check the [Common Issues](docs/common-issues.md) document.

 ## Requirements

 - Python 3.6 or higher.
 - [MATLAB Runtime](https://www.mathworks.com/products/compiler/matlab-runtime.html),
-newest version recommended (does not require a licence).
+version R2019a (9.6).
+A license is not required.

+> :warning: Do not use a newer version of the MATLAB Runtime.

+> :warning: Do not use the Microsoft Store release of Python.

 ## Operating systems

 PyMODA should run on Windows, macOS and Linux.

-> :warning: You should ensure that you are familiar with the [core knowledge](docs/core-knowledge.md) document before proceeding.
+> :warning: You should ensure that you are familiar with the [core knowledge](docs/core-knowledge.md) before proceeding.

 ## Downloading the code